klis87/redux-requests/docusaurus/docs/guides/actions.md

 So `action` is always there in case you need an access to response action.

-Actually there is one case then promise is rejected - a syntax error.
+Actually there is one case when promise is rejected - a syntax error.
 Imagine you make an error in `getData` or `onSuccess` interceptor.
 In those cases promise will be rejected with syntax error itself, otherwise the error would be swallowed and you wouldn't know where a problem is.